Harry Lonsdale: 1996 Senate election

 Following Hatfield's retirement from the Senate in 1996, Lonsdale ran again in the 1996 primary, but lost to Mentor Graphics founder Tom Bruggere by a wide margin.

 Other campaigns

 Lonsdale did not seek office again, though he sponsored several petitions related to campaign finance reform through the early 2000s.
 In 2006, one of his sponsored measures limiting campaign financing, Measure 47, passed, but did not go into effect because a companion measure (Measure 46) that would have amended the Oregon Constitution to allow limitations on campaign financing failed to pass.

 Scientific endeavors

 In 2011, Lonsdale, an avowed atheist, announced a $50,000 award to the best proposal that offered "a cogent hypothesis for how life first arose, including its plausible chemistry, and for how primitive life could have evolved to modern biological cells, including the present genetic material and metabolism."
-The campaign received more than 70 and in June 2012 was awarded to chemists John Sutherland and Matthew Powner.
+The campaign received more than 70 and in June 2012 the prize was awarded to chemists John Sutherland and Matthew Powner.